 With a little research and flexibility, you could save several hundred dollars on the price of a ticket.
-In addition to the following tips, the best advice we can offer is this: If an airline does happen to cut prices or offer a discount this summer, don’t sit on it and wait for an even better fare.
-Whip your credit card out of your wallet and grab that deal.
+In addition to the following tips, the best advice we can offer is this: If an airline does happen to cut prices or offer a discount on summer flights to Europe, don’t sit on it and wait for an even better fare.
+Whip your credit card out and grab that deal.

 1. Travel in late summer.

 Aside from the rare last-minute bargain, airfares nearly always go up as your travel date approaches.
 As we noted in Want the Lowest Fare?
 Here’s When to Book, the best time to purchase Europe flights is at least three months in advance — so the later in the summer you can travel, the better.

 Another reason fares are lower in late August: Many students and teachers are headed back to school, making for slightly lower demand.

 2. Be super-flexible.

 Unless there’s a specific and unchangeable reason why you have to be in Europe on a certain day, be flexible on your travel dates.
 Use a flight search site such as Kayak or TripAdvisor Flights and select the “flexible travel dates” option.
 For example: When I searched for a flight from New York to Paris during the first two weeks of July, the difference between the lowest and highest prices was $271.